kelj0/Teaching-Linux/README.md

 ### find
 - `find /` -name file.deb -search all disk for file.deb
 - `find .` -name file.deb -search in current folder

+## grep
+- `grep --color "finding term" somefile.html`-this will print 'finding term' if there is and highlight it
+- `grep --color -n "finding term" somefile.html` -it will also prefix each matching line with line number
+- `grep --color -n -i "finding term" somefile.html` - use -i for case-insensitive match
+- `grep --color -n -i "finding term" *.html` -use * to expand search to all files that end with .html in cur dir
+- `grep --color -n -i -r "finding term" *.html` - use -r to make search recursively(to subdirectories)

 ### Date and time
 - `date`   –Show the current date and time